jmartin82/mmock/README.md

 The Mmock records all requests it receives in memory (at least until it is reset).
 This makes it possible to verify that a request matching a specific pattern was received, and also to fetch the requests details.

-You can get that data through the web console server (by default it has the same ip of mock sever and port 8082).

 **Title** : Get all requests.<br>
 **URL** : /api/request/all<br>
 **Method** : GET<br>